tabulapdf/tabula/docs/ubuntu-install.md

 # Tabula Ubuntu Setup

-Starting with a fresh EC2 Instance of Ubuntu (ami-0145d268):
+Starting with a fresh EC2 instance of Ubuntu 12.04 (ami-0145d268):

 Update apt-get